UntitledModGame/UntitledModGame.github.io/blog/2023-09-23_properties.md

 You get the idea. :)

-To see a clean way as to how this damage system has been implemented in [UMG](../umgtech), take a look at [my article on question buses.](../buses)
+To understand to how the damage calculation system has been implemented in [UMG](../umgtech), take a look at [my article on question buses.](../buses)

 Thanks for reading!
 - Oli